logan-anderson/logan.codes/content/blog/beautiful-react-code.md

 };
 ```

-Some times you will need to break out the early return into a separate component.
+Sometimes you will need to break out the early return into a separate component.

 ```tsx
 const Inner = () => {